mcasviper/docs/pages/web/hosting/diagnosis_database_errors/guide.en-gb.md

 - Increase the [amount of RAM](../configure-optimise-database-server/#modifying-the-database-server-solution_1): go to the [Private SQL server](../getting started-with-private-sql/) concerned in the `Databases` section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 Then click on the `...`{.action} button in the `RAM` section and select `Change the amount of RAM`{.action}.

-- Split your database, in order to import it through multiple operations instead of one.
-(For any questions necessary steps, contact our [community](https://community.ovh.com/en/) or [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/).
+- Split your database in order to import it through multiple operations instead of one.
+(For any questions on the necessary steps, contact our [community](https://community.ovh.com/en/) or [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/).
 We will not be able to assist you with this.)

 - [Optimise your database](../configure-optimise-database-server/#managing-your-databases_1), then repeat the export/import operations.